 Light up and save up

 Another item you’ll always find when searching for ways to reduce electricity costs is light bulbs.
-Switching to energy efficient light bulbs may be costly, but in the long run it will make a huge difference on your electricity bill.
-CFL bulbs reduce power consumption by up to 75% and last 8 times longer, while LED bulbs are even more efficient than CFL bulbs and lasts up to 100 times longer than standard light bulbs.
+Switching to energy-efficient light bulbs may be costly, but in the long run, it will make a huge difference on your electricity bill.
+CFL bulbs reduce power consumption by up to 75% and last 8 times longer, while LED bulbs are even more efficient than CFL bulbs and last up to 100 times longer than standard light bulbs.

 It’s safe to say that you and your family will be spending time in your home during winter.
 Making it necessary to find ways in which you can keep the heat up while keeping the costs down.
 Here are some simple, and creative, ways to do just that: